Oclaton/IT-Helpdesk-Console/README.md

 At the time, I only knew a little VB and HTML.
+Just look at in the original folder.

+During the inspection I noticed that many server addresses are hard coded in different places.
+In retrospect, my stupidity annoys me.

+## Intention
 Now my idea is to rewrite the tool.

 I have already written my first approaches as a WPF application and Powershell.